| |

 fighting, which called for ramming and boarding.
 Instead, the English

+raked the Spaniards with broadsides at long range.
 The Duke of Medina Sidonia was forced to wait for tardy infantry at

 an exposed anchorage.
 Captain Drake sent fire ships sailing pell-mell towards the exposed